WMAY-FM

-WMAY-FM (97.7 MHz) is a commercial radio station licensed to Petersburg, Illinois, and serving the Springfield metropolitan area.
-WMAY-FM and WMAY 970 AM simulcast a news-talk radio format and are owned by Neuhoff Corporation.
-The radio studios and offices are on North Third Street in Riverton, Illinois.
+WMAY-FM (97.7 FM) is a commercial radio station licensed to Petersburg, Illinois, United States, serving the Springfield metropolitan area.
+Along with WMAY (970 AM), the two stations jointly simulcast a talk radio format and are owned by Neuhoff Corporation.
+The studios are on North Third Street in Riverton, Illinois.

-WMAY-FM has an effective radiated power (ERP) of 11,500 watts.
 The transmitter is on Ginder Road in New City, Illinois, near the Sangchris Lake State Recreation Area.